rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

-The `.apply()` function in Pandas accepts a user-defined function (UDF) that can include arbitrary operations that are applied to each value of a `Series`, `DataFrame`, or in the case of a groupby, each group.  cuDF also supports `apply()`, but it relies on Numba to JIT compile the UDF and execute it on the GPU.
+The `.apply()` function in Pandas accepts a user-defined function (UDF) that can include arbitrary operations that are applied to each value of a `Series`, `DataFrame`, or in the case of a groupby, each group.  cuDF also supports `.apply()`, but it relies on Numba to JIT compile the UDF and execute it on the GPU.
 This can be extremely fast, but imposes a few limitations on what operations are allowed in the UDF.
 See the docs on [UDFs](guide-to-udfs) for details.